×

 Through Marshall’s state tournament run, Drake recorded a double-double in all three matches between kills and digs, as did Avery Fahl, including a semifinal triple-double in kills, assists and digs.

-Kezlyn and Kyah Pinckney also made significant contributions on the defensive end throughout the tournament, and season, while Julia Fahl and Holmgren also developed over the year and into the tournament on the offensive side to help pace the Tigers.
+Kezlyn and Kyah Pinckney also made significant contributions on the defensive end throughout the tournament and season, while Julia Fahl and Holmgren developed over the year and into the tournament on the offensive side to help pace the Tigers.

-Gillingham also continued to find the open looks for her hitters, logging over 20 assists in all state matches.
+Gillingham also continued to find the open looks for her hitters, logging over 20 assists in all three matches.
 Her and Fahl split setting duties throughout the season.

 In familiar territory, the Tigers also met BSM in the girls basketball state championship game last season, as they did the same with Cretin-Derham Hall in the basketball semifinals and the volleyball semifinals on Friday.